Subtle point of return in JavaScript

-After the instruction return
+After the instruction return is executed,

 the function will finish its work and no further